koushikrajd2011-rgb/lucidOS/README.md

 ## Themes

-lucidOS comes with two built-in themes:
+lucidOS has three themes:

 - **🌙 Purple** — the default dreamy purple aesthetic
 - **🔵 Blue** — a cool blue dark mode alternative
-- **Find it out yourself!
+- Find it out yourself!
 Switch between them any time using the **Settings** app in the dock.

-## 🚀 Live Demo
+## 🚀 The Real Demo
-Well, now you know what LucidOS is all about-**Try LucidOS here:** https://koushikrajd2011-rgb.github.io/lucidOS/
+Well, now you know what LucidOS is all about or wanna discover more-**Try LucidOS here:** https://koushikrajd2011-rgb.github.io/lucidOS/